mateega/metau-social-investing/README.md

 13. ~~List group members in settings page~~
 14. Toggle between investing and non-investing member in settings page [settings page complete]
-15. Set up trade info page (TradingView API used)
-16. Give trade recommendations on trade page (optional, if I feel that the trade search page is too blank) [trade pages complete]
+15. Set up trade info page (TradingView API used) ~~16.
+Give trade recommendations on trade page (optional, if I feel that the trade search page is too blank)~~
 17. Set up chat for each group
 18. Make custom charts for the trade:info page using past data
-19.